School of Integrative Physiology and Athletic Training

 Exercise Science Pre-Professional

-The Pre-Professional concentration is for students planning to continue on in higher education and is designed to provide students with an in-depth science background and prepares students for post-baccalaureate study in exercise physiology and related health sciences such as medical school, physical therapy, physician's assistant, athletic training, occupational therapy or other medical programs.
+The Exercise Science Pre-Professional concentration is for students planning to continue in higher education and is designed to provide students with an in-depth science background and prepares students for post-baccalaureate study in exercise physiology and related health sciences such as Medical School, Dental School, Physical Therapy (PT), or other medical programs.
 Elective combinations can be tailored to career interests so that students can complete the required pre-requisite courses for graduate health science degrees.
-Successful graduates of this option should possess the knowledge and skills to qualify for the American College of Sports Medicine Certified Clinical Exercise Physiologist certification (requires additional clinical hours).
+Successful graduates of this concentration should possess the knowledge and skills to qualify for the American College of Sports Medicine Certified Clinical Exercise Physiologist certification (requires additional clinical hours).

-The Sports Medicine concentration is for students planning to continue on in higher education in athletic training, exercise science or other health related professions.
-Successful graduates of this option will possess an understanding of exercise and fitness and their relationship to human physiology, as well as the skills to prevent, evaluate and treat sports injuries.
+The Sports Medicine concentration is for students planning to continue on in higher education in Athletic Training, Exercise Science or other health related professions.
+Successful graduates of this concentration will possess an understanding of exercise and fitness and their relationship to human physiology, as well as the skills to prevent, evaluate and treat sports injuries.

 The Pre-Athletic Training concentration is designed for students interested in applying for the Master's in Athletic Training Program (see information below).

 The Master's in Athletic Training Program prepares competent entry-level athletic trainers for employment in educational and clinical settings or post-graduate study.
 The Athletic Training curriculum is designed to help students develop competency in evidence based medicine, prevention and health promotion, clinical examination and diagnosis, acute care of injury and illness, therapeutic interventions, psychosocial strategies and referral, healthcare administration and professional development and responsibility.
 Successful graduates should possess the knowledge and skills to qualify for the Board of Certification Examination.